Literature, leadership, citizenship issues

 Almost every northern state has enjoyed the barbarism of slaughtering the southern nationalities for reasons of religious differences and political disagreements rooted in primordial ethnic chauvinism.
 Where political murders and inter-tribal rivalry have not blown into another war they seethe in the cauldron of competing forces striving for petty advantages to the detriment of the whole.

-Inordinate ambitions and switching loyalties remain the hallmark of its national and political life – leaving out the international football where citizens seem to respond to a common purpose.
+Inordinate ambitions and primordial loyalties remain the hallmark of Nigerian national and political existence – leaving out the international football where citizens seem to respond to a common purpose.
 But there, too, the sports ministry, like electric, power, steel and other national establishments, insures its endemic failure with nepotism and corruption.